Reuven Gal: Consultant field-work and Academic activities

 In 2011 Dr. Gal founded the Association of Civil-Military Studies in Israel and served as its first Chair, till 2017.
-In addition, he sits on the Inter-University Seminar (IUS) Council, and on the Editorial Board of Armed Forces & Society.
+He is a member of its journal, Military, Society, and National Security, since its foundation.
+In addition, he was a member of the Inter-University Seminar (IUS) Council, and on the Editorial Board of Armed Forces & Society.

-Within his academic activities, Gal's special interest (in the last decade) is in the area of national resilience and enhancing social resilience; in studying the Ultra-Orthodox sector in Israel; in studying changing trends in attitudes of Israeli youth; and in creating a “Common Ground” within the Israeli society.
+Since 2010 Dr. Gal has been a Senior Research Fellow at the Samuel Neaman Institute for National Policy Research, where he headed (till June 2026) the Resilience, Community and Society Forum.
+Within his academic activities, Gal's special interest (in the last decade) is in the areas of national resilience and enhancing social resilience; in studying the Ultra-Orthodox sector in Israel; in studying changing trends in attitudes of Israeli youth; and in creating a “Common Ground” within the Israeli society.

 Throughout the years, Gal held teaching positions at various universities abroad: U. C. Berkeley, Boston University (BU), University of British Columbia (UBC), University of Southern Florida (USF), Australian Defence Force Academy (ADFA), Masaryk University (Brno, Czech Republic).
 In addition, he served as PI in numerous research projects (with grants from NIMH, ISF, BSF, Ford Foundation, US Army, and various Israeli-Government offices and non-government organizations).
 He also serves as mentor and supervisor to many Doctoral students, in the above-mentioned subjects.